 Dr. Renn is Director of the Center of Technology Assessment in Baden Wurttemberg, a public foundation devoted to the study of the societal impacts of technological and social change.
-Since 1993,

-Renn has directed the Center's Technology, Society, and Environmental Economics department.
-He also serves as Chair of Environmental Sociology at the University of Stuttgart.
-Renn is well known for his work in risk perception and risk management, risk communication, environmental concepts of sustainable development, citizen participation in risk management, attitudes toward technology, and social movements.
+Since 1993, ment, risk communication, environmental concepts of sustainable development, citizen participation in risk management, attitudes toward technology, and social movements.
 He is a coeditor of Environmental Standards: Scientific Foundations and Rational Procedures of Regulation with Emphasis on Radiological Risk Management (Kluwer 1998).
 He serves on several editorial boards of scientific journals such as the Journal of Risk Research.
 Renn received an M.A. degree in sociology and economics (European Diploma) and a doctorate degree in social psychology from the University of Cologne.